 According to the CDC, candidates for PrEP include:

-- People who are not in a mutually monogamous relationship with a partner who recently tested negative for HIV and is a:
+Someone who is not in a mutually monogamous relationship (which is a relationship in which you only have sex with each other) with a partner who recently tested negative for HIV and is a:

 - People who have injected drugs in the past 6 months, have shared needles, or worked or been in drug treatment in the past 6 months.